Causality Is Key to Understand and Balance Multiple Goals in Trustworthy ML and Foundation Models: Causality for Trustworthy Foundation Models

-\textbf{Pre-training: Causal Representation Learning.} By disentangling causal factors from non-causal ones, models can learn representations that separate meaningful causal features from irrelevant associations.
-Techniques such as causal embedding methods~\cite{rajendran2024learning, jiang2024origins}, which can use training data annotated with causal labels, can guide models in identifying and prioritizing true causal relationships.
-This has been shown to reduce reliance on spurious correlations, such as gender-biased occupational associations~\cite{60999ddb99aea5a93bd2ba16fb7671dc76bf3ba5}.
+\textbf{Causal Representation Learning.} By disentangling causal factors from non-causal ones, models can learn representations that separate meaningful causal features from irrelevant associations.
+Techniques such as causal embedding methods~\cite{rajendran2024learning, jiang2024origins}, use training data annotated with causal labels.
+This has been shown to reduce reliance on spurious correlations, such as gender-biased occupational associations~\cite{zhou2023causal}.
+Fine-tuning models on embeddings pre-trained with debiased token representations has shown promise for causal learning~\cite{kaneko2021debiasing, guo2022auto,he2022mabel, wang2023causal}.

-\textbf{Pre-training: Entity interventions.} SCMs can be used to intervene on specific entities (e.g., replacing ``Joe Biden" with ``ENTITY-A") during pre-training~\cite{wang2023causal}, thus reducing entity-based spurious associations while preserving causal relationships in the data.
+\textbf{Entity interventions.} SCMs can be used to determine interventions on specific entities (e.g., replacing ``Joe Biden" with ``ENTITY-A") during pre-training~\cite{wang2023causal}, thus reducing entity-based spurious associations while preserving causal relationships in the data.

-\textbf{Pre-training: Loss function.} Modifying the pre-training loss function to penalize reliance on confounders can help align models with causal principles.
-For instance, fine-tuning models on embeddings pre-trained with debiased token representations has shown promise for causal learning~\cite{kaneko2021debiasing, guo2022auto,he2022mabel, wang2023causal}.